Most of the time, you go about your life making rational, mature decisions.

 Initiate a conversation to see if the other person is aware of the issue and open to change.
 Go in with an open mind, willing to listen to their perspective on the situation.
 This conversation is best had when you aren’t in the middle of a heated argument or frustrating experience.

 Create healthy boundaries if the other person is unwilling to change unhealthy behavior.
 Boundaries might include how far you are willing to go to make amends or fix their problems.
 You may have to protect your time and money from some people who will prey on your goodwill.

 Adjust your expectations within reason so that you are not surprised by their behavior.
 If someone is unwilling to change, you need to adjust what you expect to happen so you can measure your response.
 Learn their patterns so you can act based on logic and not emotion in the heat of the moment.

 Seek professional help if the other person is willing to change.
 A professional guide can help them navigate difficult healing and find a real path forward towards maturity.
 You can even help them find a therapist or join my Healing Center for efficient growth.

 In The Carol Tuttle Healing Center, I created the Healing Plan for Childhood Wounding.
 This is one of my most popular plans and addresses the root of many issues we face as adults.

 One of the sessions in this particular plan is the Visualization to Grow Yourself Up Emotionally.

 This visualization will help you integrate all of the energies of your emotional self between birth and your teen years.
-These were the years you were the most vulnerable to either learning to accept and express your emotional self, or to deny and repress your emotional self.
+These were the years you were the most vulnerable, learning to either accept and express your emotional self or deny and repress your emotional self.